 Resolving The Conflict of Internal Forces: The Real Cherokee Legend of the Two Wolves

-Known for their cultural wealth, language and traditions, The Cherokee Indians are one of the most impactful native cultures in the Western world.
-They were one of “Five Civilized Tribes.”
+Known for their cultural wealth, language, and traditions, the Cherokee Indians are one of the most impactful native cultures in the Western world.
+They were one of the “Five Civilized Tribes.”
 Their rituals and mysticism still fascinate and inspire our lives.
 Many of their stories were collected in interesting books like Cherokee Clans by Professor Panther-Yates.
 As part of their immortal legacy, the Cherokee Legend of The Two Wolves is one of the most profound, in my opinion - my favorite by far!
 The story is told as a wise lesson from an old man to his grandson...
 He explains that a terrible battle between two wolves is unleashed every day inside the hearts of all men.
-Every human is now relating to this greatly, and adopting healing through Shadow Work.
+Every human is now relating to this greatly and adopting healing through Shadow Work.

 These two animals symbolize two opposing forces.
 One is evil, the old man tells his grandson.
 It is anger.
-It is envy, greed, arrogance and even sadness.
+It is envy, greed, arrogance, and even sadness.
 It’s the feeling of inferiority and the ego.
 The other force is kindness, joy, love, hope, serenity, humility, compassion, and of course, peace.
 When the young Cherokee asked his grandfather which wolf is going to win that battle, in most versions, he responds: the one you choose to feed will win.
 Powerful.....
 Right?

 However, there is another version, more essential to wholesome living, not just survival.
 It is where the old Cherokee warrior tells his grandson that BOTH MUST WIN.
 Because the battle is not a matter of strength, but of balance.
 It's actually a beautiful dance of the dark and light wolf, not a battle at all.
 We have to feed both wolves because WE NEED BOTH.
 We must love and guide them both along the right path… Do not feed only one wolf: they must both be present and TENDED TO EQUALLY.
 The shadow parts of ourselves need the most love.
 We must not reject or suppress any parts of ourselves.
-We must get curious about the dark wolf, and ask what is needs.
+We must get curious about the dark wolf, and ask what it needs.

 The old warrior says we should not belittle that animal that is dark as night.
 Because whether we believe it or not, the black wolf also has many good qualities: determination, tenacity, courage, strategic thinking… Some are virtues that the white wolf lacks.
 Feeding both lets us take advantage of the best of each.
-It enhances their best version, identifies their needs and trains us to live in harmony.
+It enhances their best version, identifies their needs, and trains them to live in harmony.

 As we can see, the Cherokee legend of the two wolves teaches a valuable lesson about balance and emotional management.
 We learn that distributing forces intelligently, feeding both wolves, will give us a better life.
 Thus, we can all live at peace with one another.
 Each must do their own work.
 This is THE WAY.
-Enroll in my course and learn to Integrate Your Own Shadow!